yasharmacs/leetcode/README.md

 # leetcode
 This repository stores code which I have solved during my practice on leetcode.

-Here I post solution to the question of leetcode on solving them by myself and taking help from my fellow mates.
+Here I post solution to the questions of leetcode on solving them by myself and taking help from my fellow mates.
 Hope you would found it helpfull.